 Action H.3.b Create Incentives for meeting or exceeding state and federal or industry energy efficiency standards in the construction of all buildings.

-Objective H.4 Encourage and support settlement patterns and densities that reduce travel requirements to work, services, shopping, and recreation.

-Action H.4.a Adopt land use and zoning ordinances that encourage energy conservation and efficiency and the environmentally sound development of local renewable sources of energy.

-Action H.4.b Encourage outlying village centers (growth centers) to promote land use that would create or lead to energy-efficient development patterns.

-Action H.4.c Encourage agricultural activities and seasonal farm stands so that local produce can be marketed locally.

-Action H.4.d Allow appropriate home occupations in order to reduce commuter transportation.

 Objective H.5 Promote development of local clean, low-pollution (e.g. solar, hydro, wind) renewable resources as a replacement for imported nonrenewable resources and for combustion-based energy sources.